gaiagaudenzi-lab/gaiagaudenzi-lab.github.io/stata_training/index.md

 If you already have a knowledge of what Stata is, you can definitely skip the Stata basic part.
 I will try to cover from the very basic to the very advanced (as far as I know), but if you think I took something for granted, or something is not well explained shoot me a message!
 Feel free to copy and paste my code and send me an email at gaiagaudenzi9@gmail.com if you have problems working with the code!

 ## What is Stata?
 Nothing else than a statistic software to analyze your data!
 It is widely used (at least in Economics, which is the field where I come from) and it is very simple to use.
 You can browse through this training to have a sense of what you can do with it and get used to the language and terminology.
+Luckily enough, Stata has excellent official resources to learn it and great online support.
+If you have a question on how to do something, you can look for an answer (if it's there already) or ask your question on the forum <span style="font-size:20px">[Statalist](https://www.statalist.org/)</span>.

 Here is an example of a Stata interface:

 ![Stata_interface]({{site.url}}/images/Stata1.png)